 There were also a number of other viewpoints that we didn’t have time to get but I was either recommended or found suggested online.
 Let me know if you make it to any of these…:

 - Letna Hill

-If you’re looking for things that you shouldn’t miss in Prague then check out my post 14 things you shouldn’t miss in Prague.
+If you’re looking for things that you shouldn’t miss in Prague then check out my post 14 things you can’t miss in Prague.
 Or maybe you’re looking for those classic Instagram shots you see of the city?
-If so have a look at X Best Instagram spots in Prague.
+If so have a look at 15 perfect Instagram spots in Prague.